What is a hearing aid dome? How do I take care of mine?

 To prevent problems, talk to your practitioner about how often to change your hearing aid domes and how to take care of them.
 Never use old domes on new hearing aids.
 They're not always compatible and can become stuck in someone's ear canal if they don't stay attached to the receiver.

-Also, domes are susceptible to damage from wax or moisture in the ear.
+Also, domes are susceptible to damage from earwax or moisture in the ear.
 Lastly, their small size can be problematic for those with dexterity issues.

 A good fit is key to good sound

-Contento encourages users to work with a hearing care professional to find the device that best addresses their particular hearing needs.
+Contento encourages users to work with a hearing care provider, such as a hearing instrument specialist or an audiologist, to find the device that best addresses their particular hearing needs.
 An improper fit can affect your ability to hear clearly as well as cause pain or discomfort.
 It can also trigger feedback, causing a high-pitched whistling sound.

 “No two people process sound the same way so it’s important to make that determination on a case-by-case basis,” he said.